funnybrum/TemperatureLogger/README.md

 ```

 Actually the changes should become part of the esp8266-base project.
 This introduces only the required files to enable the development of the POC.
 Once done all details (base) brum@brum-XPS-13-9370:/brum/dev/HMv2$

+# Future improvements
+* Blue LED output from the microcontroller
+* MCP73831 stat output connected to the microcontroller